aljazerzen/articles/prql-2/functional-database.md

 In conventional programming languages[1], there is a difference between using `my_function()` and `my_var`.
 The first one evaluates the expression at the call site, while the second one evaluates it at the declaration site.
 It is also possible to express just `my_function`, a reference to a function that can be called without arguments.

-But if all your functions are pure, we generalize by saying that all thre cases are equivalent.
+But if all your functions are pure, we generalize by saying that all three cases are equivalent.

 To make this work, let's say that `my_function` is "implicitly invoked" just as it would have been expressed as `my_function()`.